platypusllc/usv_ws/README.md

 - log you into the root shell on the docker container instance

 Any changes you edit in the usv_ws repo on your laptop will be visible in /ws.
 You can edit files on your local machine and then run them from inside the docker container instance.

+Note: See the note in the "docker build" step, above, about running changed code.

 However, going in the opposite direction doesn't work as well.
 In particular, attempting to use the git commands on a repo from within